 Care for a subluxation is defined as “active treatment.”
 Ongoing active treatment must demonstrate improved function for Medicare to continue to provide payment.
 Your doctor of chiropractic will periodically re-evaluate your progress and response to care.

-Bloomington Natural Care Center is a participating Medicare provider and accepts Medicare assignments.
+Northwestern Health Clinic - Bloomington is a participating Medicare provider and accepts Medicare assignments.
 According to Medicare policy, you pay 20% of the Medicare-approved amount and the Part B deductible applies.

 Chiropractic care not covered by Medicare

 - Maintenance chiropractic care after your condition is corrected or stabilized